DamieBrooks0803/tigergraph-hackathon/README.md

 - **Ambitious and complex graph:**

 The Reddit posts are limited to a user posting a listing in a subreddit.
-The data model is my project extends this to include a "call type" - which type of extraction are we pulling from reddit as well as the similarity of subreddits by their name and the sentiment of the post headline.
+The data model in my project extends this to include a "call type" - which type of extraction are we pulling from Reddit, as well as the similarity of subreddits by their name, and the sentiment of the post headline.
 The size of my graph was limited to what my single cluster free tier would support - about 96,000 vertices, resulting in around 386,000 edges.
 Given a larger cluster, Reddit allows you to pull 100,000 pulls a day, so the size of the graph could be in the Trillions.
 This would optimize recommendations with a closer similarity score.

 - **Applicable graph solution:**

 Any user generated content can leverage similarity and sentiment to offer recommendations to others.
-This type of graph model that I propose, and the solution architecture in my project can be widely applied to any industry that uses user generated content such as, but not limited to: Product Reviews, Social Media Posts such as Twitter and Facebook, Forums, Blogs, etc.
+This type of graph model that I propose, and the solution architecture in my project can be widely applied to any industry or application that leverages user generated content such as, but not limited to: Product Reviews, Social Media Posts such as Twitter and Facebook, and Comments on Videos, Forums, Blogs, etc.

 Other additions: